Toddlers (18 mo – 2.6 yrs)

-Our Toddler Program is designed for 18 months – 3 year old children.
+Our Toddler Program is for 18 months – 2.6.
 Toddlers are introduced to age appropriate Montessori materials and they are invited to make choices from a variety of activities designed to support their growth and needs.
 With toddlers, we focus on the development of basic trust while supporting their emerging sense of self.
 Independence and order are encouraged, and self-confidence is enhanced through social and learning experiences.
 Music, movement, food preparation, snack, toilet-training, choices and outdoor play are all part of the daily routine for toddlers at MSCC.

 Order & Sequence Development

 Language is extremely important to toddlers; it helps them build a link to the environment and the people around them.
-Toddlers want to know the names of everything and, for this reason, we include many concrete and abstract language activities throughout their classrooms.
-Language cards are a very popular activity and we have many sets available for children to choose and use.
+Toddlers want to know the names of everything, and for this reason, we include many concrete and abstract language activities throughout the classroom.
+Language cards are a very popular activity and we have many sets available for children to choose from.

-Development of fine motor skill is another area of emphasis in the toddler classroom.
+Development of fine motor skills is another area of emphasis in the Toddler classroom.
 Puzzles are a great tool to help children learn how to manipulate objects and we have a large selection available so children always have something new to try as their interests change.
-In addition to puzzles, many practical life activities are promoted in this development area such as learning to control scissors and learning to hold writing utensils in the “pincer grasp.”
+In addition to puzzles, many practical life activities such as learning to control scissors and learning to hold writing utensils in the “pincer grasp” are introduced.

 MSCC offers children a safe, nurturing environment with trusted caregivers who respect each child.
 We partner with parents to give children as much support and positive growth as possible during their first school experience and it is our sincere hope that your child finds joy in their growing independence and a life long love of learning.
 Contact us today to schedule a visit!